 The Children’s Safe Products Reporting Rule identifies what information manufacturers must report annually.
 Manufacturers must report the presence and use of certain chemicals in children's products offered for sale in Washington.
 Find out if, how, and what you need to report.
-This document provides detailed reporting guidance.
+We have a document that provides detailed reporting guidance.

 The next reporting deadline is Jan.
-31, 2019 for products offered for sale in Washington from Sept.
-1, 2017 through Dec.
-31, 2018.
+31, 2020, for products sold or offered for sale in Washington from Jan.
+1, 2019, through Dec.
+31, 2019.
 There are no fees for reporting children's products in Washington state.

 Do I need to report?

 Are you new to the Children’s Safe Products Act (CSPA) and its reporting requirements?
 Are you unsure if you have to report?
 Answer these four questions to find out:

 If you answered yes to all four questions, follow the directions under "How do I report" to register and report in our database.

 - Are your products offered for sale in Washington state?
 This includes all stores and online sales.

 - Children's product

 - Are you the person responsible for reporting?
 For help, check our reporting guidance and read WAC 173-334-090.